-Business software refers to any type of software specific for business users with the goal of performing certain business functions.
-Business software allows companies to; increase the productivity of employees, reduce operational costs and measure productivity.
+Business software refers to any type of software specific to business users to perform certain business functions.
+Business software allows companies to increase the productivity of employees, reduce operational costs and measure productivity.

 Whether built in-house or purchased from a vendor, business software can be virtually any size and can handle many different types of information.

-SaaS, or Software as a Service allows you to deliver applications online as opposed to installing and maintaining software on the server.
-Also known as a web-based software, all that is needed is to access it online.
+SaaS, or Software as a Service, allows you to deliver applications online as opposed to installing and maintaining software on the server.
+Also known as web-based software, all that is needed is to access it online.

-Perhaps the greatest benefit of SaaS is that, because it is run on a provider's server, all of the maintenance and other issues that may arise are the provider's responsibility to handle.
-This frees the business owner from having to hire and pay their own in-house IT department as would be the case with software that was installed on-site.
+Perhaps the most significant benefit of SaaS is that, because it is run on a provider’s server, all of the maintenance and other issues that may arise are the provider’s responsibility to handle.
+This frees the business owner from having to hire and pay for their in-house IT department, as would be the case with software that was installed on-site.

 SaaS solutions do not require a one-off large purchase; instead, the user pays a monthly fee.

-There are several different kinds of cloud computing options in use by business.
+There are several different kinds of cloud computing options in use by businesses.
 These include:

-Public Cloud - where the cloud platform is built on an external platform and run by a provider, who offers security, maintenance and system resources in exchange for a fee.
-Businesses looking for a greater degree of cost-effectiveness and elasticity, as well as access to the latest technology may find the public cloud to be their ideal solution.
+Public Cloud – where the cloud platform is built on an external platform and run by a provider who offers security, maintenance and system resources in exchange for a fee.
+Businesses looking for a greater degree of cost-effectiveness and elasticity, as well as access to the latest technology, may find the public cloud their ideal solution.

 Hybrid Cloud – The hybrid cloud uses both private and public clouds to provide its services to businesses.

-Part of the cloud may be managed in-house by an IT department, while the rest is managed by a provider.
-Companies wanting to manage more private information themselves while storing other, non-sensitive data elsewhere may find the hybrid cloud model to be useful.
+Part of the cloud may be managed in-house by an IT department, while a provider manages the rest.
+Companies wanting to manage more private information themselves while storing other, non-sensitive data elsewhere may find the hybrid cloud model to be valid.